Tamil Nadu government denies permission for RSS rallies citing security concerns

 “While PFI and RSS are two sides of the same coin except for their religious identities, there is also a huge battalion of parties preparing to protest RSS rallies, so we have denied permission for protests for other parties too on October 2,” the official said.
 “It will lead to serious law and order problems if there are rival groups holding rallies and processions clashing with each other.”

-Meanwhile, the RSS said that the government’s decision is a violation of the court’s order and initiated contempt proceedings against the state government, according to Live Law.
+Meanwhile, the RSS said that the government’s decision violates the court’s order and initiated contempt proceedings against the state administration, according to Live Law.
 The Madras High Court is likely to hear its petition on Friday.